Rhode Island Electricity Rates

 Rhode Island Energy Profile

-Rhode Island is the most natural-gas-dependent state in the nation for electricity generation, with over 93% of in-state production from gas-fired plants.
-This extreme concentration makes RI electricity prices highly sensitive to natural gas market conditions.
-The state is working to diversify through offshore wind—the Block Island Wind Farm, America’s first offshore wind project, has been operational since 2016, and larger projects like Revolution Wind (704 MW) are in development.
+The state is working to diversify through offshore wind.
+The Block Island Wind Farm, America’s first offshore wind project, has been operational since 2016.
+Larger projects like Revolution Wind (704 MW) are in development.
 Rhode Island has set a goal of 100% renewable electricity by 2033.

 Best Time to Shop for RI Electricity